 - Additional resources.
 Developing, managing and maintaining infrastructure will require extra attention as well.
 Therefore, the company has to either allocate someone or hire new personnel.

-Choosing the right CRM solution is never easy, and it should not be.
+How to choose CRM software, which is right for you, is never easy, and it should not be.
 It is a critical task for a growing business.
 Before examining available solutions, companies put great emphasis on considering technical, psychological and financial considerations, because the decision to purchase externally hosted software can have a significant impact on company’s performance and culture.

 SaaS CRM packages seem to rapidly improve and bring great and cost-friendly solutions to small and medium enterprises.
 However, for large corporations, on-premise CRM solution is also not completely out of the picture just yet, even though its influence and market dominance is vanishing as growing cloud-service niche replaces them.
 Thus, it is safe to say that cloud-based systems are here to stay as they are innovative, robust and customer responsive players.